srsudar/eg/eg/examples/awk.md

 # Basic Usage

-Print a subset of lines from a file.
+Print a subset of lines from a file:

     awk '/<pattern>/' <inputfile>